Murder of Susan Smith: Smith's early contact

-Adultery and Murder
+Adultery and killing

 According to Putnam, his contact with Smith became less frequent after Lockhart's case was closed.
 However, Smith insisted on continuing their relationship, and by mid-1988, they had begun an active sexual relationship.
 Putnam, however, was aware his behavior could damage his career and his family, and in early 1989, he signed a petition to be transferred from Kentucky to Florida, in order to focus on other cases.
 Still, in mid-1989 he had to return to complete an unrelated investigation.
 When he reached Kentucky, Smith contacted him about her pregnancy and told him the baby was his.
 Putnam insisted he and his wife Kathy could adopt the baby but Smith refused.

 On June 8, 1989, Putnam took Smith in his rental car to a clearing, and after a brief discussion and threats by both sides, they began to fight.
 At that time, Putnam strangled and killed Smith and placed her body in the trunk of his car.
 The next day, he dumped Smith's body along an old coal mining road.
 Putnam left Kentucky and returned to his family in Florida.
 Three days later, Smith was reported missing by her sister, Shelby Ward.

 In 1990, the investigation into Smith's death became an FBI matter, as Putnam was under suspicion for her disappearance.
 Putnam underwent a polygraph exam, which he failed.
-He subsequently confessed, pleaded guilty to strangling Smith, and told authorities where to find her body.
-That same year, he was sentenced to 16 years in prison.
+He subsequently confessed, pleaded guilty to accidentally strangling Smith, and told authorities where to find her body.
+That same year, he was sentenced to 16 years in prison for first-degree manslaughter.

-Murderer
+Perpetrator

-Mark Steven Putnam (born July 4, 1959) is a criminologist and former FBI agent (1987-1990).
-He is the first FBI agent convicted of murder.
+Mark Steven Putnam (born July 4, 1959) was a criminologist and served as an FBI agent from 1987 to 1990, and the first FBI agent convicted of murder.
 He studied at the University of Tampa, where he majored in criminology.
 In October 1986, Putnam graduated from the FBI Academy and shortly thereafter, married Kathy Putnam, the daughter of a wealthy real estate developer.

-Despite being sentenced to 16 years in prison, Putnam served only 10 years due to good behavior, and was described as a "model inmate".
+He was sentenced to 16 years in prison, and he was released after 10 years due to good behavior, having been described as a "model inmate".

-In 1998, his wife Kathy died from organ failure due to alcoholism.
+In 1998, while he was still incarcerated, his wife Kathy died from organ failure due to alcoholism.

 Putnam was released from prison in 2000, at age 41.
 He moved to Georgia, remarried, and was working as a personal trainer in 2016.